Bradbuchholz/DottiesApothecarry.Solution/README.md

 ## Known Bugs
 * Custom buttons not working with links.
-* Header images not working on views outside of main home.
+* Header images not working on views outside of home.
 ## License

 If you have any questions or concerns feel free to contact [Arthur Edward Ortiz](mailto:Ortiz.Arthur.E@gmail.com), [Sean Keane](mailto:code@sean-keane.com), or [Brad Buchholz](mailto:bradbuchholz@gmail.com).